List of The Bold and the Beautiful characters introduced in the 2020s: Poppy Nozawa

 Poppy Nozawa, played by Romy Park, made her first appearance on October 6, 2023.
 Poppy is the mother of Luna Nozawa (Yamada), younger sister of Li Finnegan (Matsuda) and aunt of John Finnegan (Novlan).

 Poppy is first seen in a phone call with her daughter, warning Luna to stay away from the Forrester family and pleads her to return home.
-Her full name was stated to be Penelope Nozawa on the October 17 episode.

-It came to light that Poppy and Li's strained relationship resulted in the separation of cousins Finn and Li during their youth.
+It is later revealed that Poppy and Li's strained relationship resulted in the separation of cousins Finn and Li during their youth.
 This discord is exacerbated in the present as both Poppy and Luna adamantly refuse to relocate from Los Angeles upon Li's request.
-Subsequently, it was revealed that Poppy and Bill Spencer (Don Diamont) had previously crossed paths years ago at a music festival, leading to an intimate night together.
-This revelation marks the initiation of a rekindling of the romantic connection between Poppy and Bill, and they began going on dates together.
-Poppy later reveals that Bill is Luna's father; however, Tom Starr (a homeless man) also claims paternity; Tom later dies mysteriously of a drug overdose.
+Subsequently, it is revealed that Poppy and Bill Spencer (Don Diamont) had previously crossed paths years ago at a music festival, leading to an intimate night together.
+The pair rekindle their romance and go on dates.
+Poppy later reveals that Bill is Luna's father; however, Tom Starr (a homeless man) also claims paternity.
+Tom later dies mysteriously of a drug overdose.
 Poppy is arrested on suspicion of murdering Tom to hide the truth of Luna's paternity.
-After taking another test it is revealed that Bill isn't Luna's father, but Finn is.
+After taking another test, it is revealed that Finn is Luna's biological father.

 Daphne Rose

-Daphne Rose, played by Murielle Hillaire, made her first appearance on January 7, 2025.
-She initially appeared until May of that year, but returned in July.
+Daphne Rose, portrayed by Murielle Hilaire, made her first appearance on January 7, 2025.
+She departed on May 26, and returned during the July 23 episode.

 Daphne is introduced as a famous perfume designer from Paris and it is later revealed that she is working with Steffy Forrester (Jacqueline MacInnes Wood) as part of her scheme.
 Daphne attempts to seduce Carter Walton (Lawrence Saint-Victor) but ends up falling for him.
+In 2026, Daphne marries Carter.

-Chris Eades from Soap Opera Digest called Daphne "intriguing" and opined that she had made "quite a splash" on the soap.
+Chris Eades of Soap Opera Digest described Daphne as "intriguing" and suggested that she had made "quite a splash" on the soap.